Motor racing-FIA to re-examine Vettel-Hamilton collision

-LONDON, June 28 Formula One's governing body is to re-examine Sunday's Azerbaijan Grand Prix collision between Sebastian Vettel and Lewis Hamilton and could take further action, the FIA said on Wednesday.
+LONDON, June 28 (Reuters) - Formula One's governing body is to re-examine Sunday's Azerbaijan Grand Prix collision between Sebastian Vettel and Lewis Hamilton and could take further action, the FIA said on Wednesday.

 Race stewards imposed a 10 second stop-go penalty on Vettel, Ferrari's championship leader, after he hit the back of race leader Hamilton's car and then angrily banged wheels while they were waiting for the safety car to return to the pits.